tableau/webdataconnector/docs/wdc_hosting_and_submissions.md

    - The `description` of your connector will be displayed along side your WDC and its contents are used as part of the search feature.
-   - You should follow [semantic versioning](http://semver.org/) in the `version` property of your connector.
    - Additional `keywords` can be provided to improve your WDC's discoverability.
    - If your connector is open source, you can provide `repository` details.
    - Additionally, any information included in your connector's `README.md` file